Home » North American Cuisine » American Cuisine » 6-Ingredient Coconut Milk Pumpkin Pie (Dairy-Free)

 How do I prevent my pie from cracking?

 Pumpkin pies crack due to a variety of reasons: baking too long, oven was too hot, filling mixture was too dry, cooling down too fast, etc. The surface of the pie dries out and shrinks as it cools, leading to cracking.
 One safeguard against cracking is to let the pie cool in the oven.
-When the 30 minutes of baking is up, turn off the oven but don’t take the pie out.
-Let it cool gradually—this could take as long as 4 hours—until it is room temperature.
-Then take it out of the oven and put it in the fridge to chill fully.
-This almost always prevents cracks in my experience.
+When the 45 minutes of baking is up, turn off the oven but don’t take the pie out.
+Let it cool slowly in the oven, then leave it on the counter to reach room temperature, and finally put it in the fridge to chill fully.
+This usually prevents cracks in my experience.
 But if your pie still cracks?
-Well, coconut whipped cream or some artfully-placed leftover pie crust cut-outs(link) can cover all manner of sins.
+Well, coconut whipped cream, a dusting of Toasted Coconut, or some artfully-placed leftover pie crust cut-outs can cover all manner of sins.

 Recipe Card